 Here you will see the 0-0 is 16.5 to back.
 Excellent, that is what we were looking for.
 This is potentially a game to lay the draw in.

-We believe the real skill of lay the draw trading is in selecting matches where teams are likely to win by big scores – 3-1 or 4-2.
+We believe the real skill of lay the draw trading is in selecting matches where teams are likely to win by big scores: 3-1 or 4-2 for example.

-The Dutch and German leagues are particularly good for such games, but do take some time studying sites like soccerstats.com and finding out which teams have an affinity for these high-scoring matches.
+The Dutch and German leagues are particularly good for such games, but we would advise taking some time studying sites like soccerstats.com and finding out which teams have an affinity for these high-scoring matches.